Peter Nanyemba: Death

-Nanyemba was killed on 1 April 1983 in a car accident in Lubango in the Angola's Huila Province, when his car collided with a petrol tanker.
+Nanyemba was killed on 1 April 1983 in a car accident in Lubango, in Angola's Huíla Province, when his vehicle collided with a petrol tanker.
+His death occurred amid serious tensions between SWAPO’s military leadership and its security apparatus, leading to speculation about the circumstances surrounding the incident.
 His remains were repatriated from Angola 31 years after his death and reburied at Windhoek Heroes Acre.

 A primary school was built and named after him in Angola in 2005, also a rehabilitation of the cemetery and a monument outside Lubango at the cost of N$8,5 million.
+The long Monte Christo Road in Windhoek was completely named after him in December 2021.